YarinCardillo/ember-web-app/docs/ARCHITECTURE.md

 - [ ] Run `npm run build`
 - [ ] Deploy to production
 - [ ] Users will auto-clear cache on next app open

 ---

+## Preview Feature

+The Preview button allows users to hear how the app sounds without setting up virtual audio cables.

+**How It Works:**
+1. A demo MP3 file (`public/audio/assumptions.mp3`) is loaded and decoded
+2. Audio is routed through the full signal chain (VinylMode → Input → ... → Output)
+3. While preview plays, the live mic input is muted to avoid overlap
+4. Preview loops until stopped

+**Mobile Mode:**
+On mobile devices:
+- Mic input is disabled (no `getUserMedia` call)
+- Device selectors are replaced with info messages
+- Users can power on the amp and play the preview only
+- This allows trying the app without virtual audio cables (which are desktop-only)

+---